 List Price: $15.95

 STEPHEN KOCH is the author of two novels and many books of nonfiction on subjects ranging from Andy Warhol to World War II.
+After serving as chairman of the Creative Writing Division in the School of the Arts at Columbia University, he wrote a classic text on writing, The Modern Library Writers' Workshop.
 The director of the Peter Hujar Archive, he lives with his wife in New York and has one daughter.